499602D2/tg-launchbot/readme.md

 		- [ ] Notifications
 		- [x] Commands
 	- [x] Use a dual-limiter
-		- Issues with sends?
-		- Only add to queue _after_ user has suffered their rate-limit -> easy
-	- [ ] Use preHandler as middleware

 - [ ] Add database functions
 	- [x] Create database, auto-migrations